DysonSphere-Research/Machine-learning-approach-to-Dyson-sphere-detection/PrototypicalNetwork/README_PrototypicalNetwork.md

 Developed in the context of:

-> M. De Carolis, *Dyson Sphere detection with Machine Learning* (preprint / under review).
+> M. De Carolis, P. Mignone *Dyson Sphere detection with Machine Learning* (preprint / under review).

 Please cite both this repository and the above article if you use the code.